You’ve heard the saying, “you don’t know what you don’t know?”

 - Microsoft Office (2016 or Office 365) applications:

-- Speakers or headphones for course audio (recommended over dialing in by phone)
+- Speakers or headphones for course audio

 - OPTIONAL: If you have access to a second monitor it can aid with viewing the course while trying out exercises